six2dez/reconftw/README.md

 ![Mindmap](images/mindmap.png)

-## Improvement plan:
+## :hourglass: Improvement plan :hourglass:

 These are the next features that would come soon, take a look at all our pending [features](https://github.com/six2dez/reconftw/labels/feature) and feel free to contribute:

-:hourglass: Notificacion support
+- Notificacion support
-:hourglass: HTML Report
+- HTML Report
-:hourglass: In Scope file support
+- In Scope file support
-:hourglass: ASN/CIDR/Name allowed as target
+- ASN/CIDR/Name allowed as target

 You can support this work buying me a coffee: